mlops-and-crafts/llm-workshop/README.md

 ## Setup for google colab

-Open the main notebook [here](https://colab.research.google.com/github/mlops-and-crafts/llm-workshop/blob/main/llmops_and_crafts.ipynb).
+Open the main notebook right in google colab using [this link](https://colab.research.google.com/github/mlops-and-crafts/llm-workshop/blob/main/llmops_and_crafts.ipynb).

 Make sure you have a GPU runtime selected